Adaptive computational fluid dynamics

 Inciter — Navier-Stokes solver for complex domains

 Inciter is a fully asynchronous distributed-memory-parallel fluid solver for complex engineering geometries.
-We are working on a compressible-flow solver using continuous and discontinuous Galerkin finite element methods, and solution-adaptive mesh-, and polynomial-degree refinement, enabling dynamically concentrating compute resources to regions with interesting physics.
+We are working on multiple compressible-flow solvers for single-, and multi-material flows, using continuous and discontinuous Galerkin finite element and finite volume methods, and solution-adaptive mesh-, and polynomial-degree refinement, enabling dynamically concentrating compute resources to regions with interesting physics.

 UnitTest — Test suite for synchronous and asynchronous functions